fabiospampinato/html-segmentator/README.md

 # HTML Segmentator

-A small library for splitting an HTML string into its top-level sections, optionally collapsing whitespace too.
+A small library for splitting an HTML string into its top-level sections.
 Based on [htmlparser2](https://github.com/fb55/htmlparser2).

 ## Install